quizardhq/frontend/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about this project, take a look at the following resources:

+- [quizardhq](https://quizardhq.com/) - learn about our website and its features.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.